nmarley/blu/dev-notes.md

 ## Web UI

 If a web-ui is added, probably would like to use Actix-Web.
 A new version was just released recently (as of 2022-02-27).

+## TODOs

+- Should there be a .bluignore, similar to .gitignore?
+Or within .blu, e.g. .blu/ignore?